getbraincloud/braincloud-csharp/README.md

 ## Unity Installation Guide

+> [!IMPORTANT]
+> **Coming from our Unity BootCamp?**
+>
-**Coming from our Unity BootCamp?** The video originally showed you a table that linked to the Releases page to download the library's `.unitypackage` file.
-You can still do so by clicking [Releases](https://github.com/getbraincloud/braincloud-csharp/releases) here or on the sidebar, but you can also install the brainCloud Client Library using Unity's Package Manager.
+> The video originally showed you a table that linked to the Releases page to download the library's `.unitypackage` file.
+You can still do so by clicking [Releases](https://github.com/getbraincloud/braincloud-csharp/releases) here or on the sidebar, but you now also install the brainCloud Client Library even more easily by using Unity's Package Manager.
 Continue reading along to find out how!

 There are two methods to install the brainCloud library for your Unity project: